 The exhibition and catalogue are made possible through the generous support of: The Vance Waddell Family; Game Day Communications; Jennie Rosenthal Berliant; Kari & David Ellis; Jeff & Tina Waddell; Lauren Hannan Shafer; Betsy, Amy, Justine and Ava Neyer; Phillip J. Nuxhall; Mu Sinclaire and the Sinclaire Family Foundation; Carol Sanger; Beth Rauh & Lisa Campbell; Rick Pescovitz & Kelly Mahan; Helen Stambler Neuberger & Jim Neuberger; Molly F. Prues; Helio Fred Garcia and Laurel Garcia Colvin; Jane Frances Fisher; Barbara Hauser Ron & David Houck Nebel; Dr. Arthur Pancioli & Dr. Lisa Larkin; Debbie Sebastian; Rachel Roberts; Michael Stillion Bombshells of Cincinnati; Herbert Robinson & Barbara Sferra; Donna S. Collins; Susan Berliant; and Maria Kalomenidou.

-This exhibition is made possible by the Zellerbach Family Foundation and the City of Oakland’s Cultural Funding Program.
+This exhibition is made possible by the Zellerbach Family Foundation, the Fleishhacker Foundation, and the City of Oakland, Cultural Funding Program.